 This graph shows the distribution of conditions for the 2021 count.
-It is important to note that these are self-reported conditions and an individual does not need to meet any requirements to report they have a condition.
-Mental illness was reported the most often, with 31 Individuals reporting to have a montal illness, this number is up from 28 in the 2020 PIT.
-Physical disability was the second most reported conditions with 17 individuals.
-This number is down from 20 in 2020.
-Substance use disorder has decreased since 2020, from 27 to 12.
-It is also important to note that 39 out of the 83 surveys had reported having a condition, 18 of which reported having 2 or more conditions.
-HIWAIDs are not reported on this graph as no one indicated living with HIV/AIDs.
+It is important to note that these are selfreported conditions and an individual does not need to meet any requirements to report they have a condition.
+Serious mental illness was reported the most frequently, with 25 individuals reporting to have a serious mental illness, down from 31 in the 2021 PIT.
+Substance use disorder was the second most commonly reported condition, although it remained stable at 12 individuals between 2021 and 2022.
+Intellectual disability affected 11 individuals, whereas in 2021, this count was only 5 individuals.
+Physical disability decreased in commonality, from 17 individuals in 2021 to only 4 in 2022.
+It is important to note the prevalence of comorbid disabilities among the homeless population.
+HIV/AIDS are not reported on this graph as no one indicated living with the condition.

-According to HUD's national data on homelessness; in 2015-25% of individuals had reported a serious mental illness and 45% had reported having a mental illness of some kind.
-The CoC data minios the trend of mental illness being the highest reported condition.
+According to HUD's national data on homelessness, in 2015, 25% of individuals had reported a serious mental illness and 45% had reported having a mental illness of some kind.
+The CoC data mimics the trend of mental illness being the highest reported condition.
 This is not surprising as homelessness can be a traumatic event which exacerbates mental illnesses and is related to higher reported accounts of psychiatric distress and substance use.

 This graph represents the breakdown of the ages of the individuals who were identified as homeless on the night of the count.
-This year, 1 individuals who experienced homelessness was between 0 and 8 years old, no individuals were between ages 18 and 35, 32 individuals were between ages 18 and 35, 32 individuals were between 36 and 50, 31 were between the ages of 51 to 65, and 2 individuals were 66+ years or older.
+This year, 6 individuals who experienced homelessness were between 0 and 8 years old, 6 individuals were between ages 9 to 18, 21 individuals were between ages 19 and 35, 34 individuals were between 36 and 50, 22 were between the ages of 51 to 65, and 4 individuals were 66+ years or older.

 In review of the data, it appears the CoC is succeeding in mitigating homelessness in some of the most vulnerable populations, especially young adults.
-However, issues are seen in the broader population aspecially with older individuals.
+However, issues are seen in the broader population, especially with older individuals and, increasingly, children and adolescents.